 A Little Book About Mistletoe

-If your question isn’t answered here why not buy a copy of Jonathan Briggs’ little book introducing all aspects of mistletoe, first published in 2010, is newly (from autumn 2013) available on Amazon.
+If your question isn’t answered here why not buy a copy of Jonathan Briggs’ little book introducing all aspects of mistletoe is available on Amazon.

 What is mistletoe?